Browser Sessions

 }'

-You can also load saved sessions into Browser Connect for full programmatic control of an authenticated browser.
+You can also load saved sessions into Browser API for full programmatic control of an authenticated browser.
 Pass ?session_id or ?session_name when connecting:

 import asyncio